Do auto insurance companies do background checks?

 Insurance agencies can still see the charges, but they also see the lack of conviction.

-It’s imperative you know what your criminal background as well as the rest of the information your background check contains if you plan on shopping around for car insurance quotes.
+It’s imperative you know your criminal background as well as the rest of the information your background check contains if you plan on shopping around for car insurance quotes.

 Another company might decide you’ve been a great driver for the past 20 years without so much as a ticket or a warning, and that means you’re going to get the best possible rates from them.